Banging Toolbox

 Remove clogs with a plumber’s snake

 A plumber snake or drain snake is a flexible and retractable tool.
-It has a metal wire which can easily reach deep into a drain pipe no matter its shape.
+And has a metal wire which can easily reach deep into a drain pipe no matter the shape or bends found to be hidden down deeper.

 When using a snake to unclog a shower drain, a hand crank is turned which extends and retracts the metal wire depending on the direction.
 This metal wire then either breaks up the blockage or pulls it out.

-The best way to unclog a shower drain is by using a plumbers snake, if all else fails, it has a very high success rate but is mostly not needed for most clogs.
+The best way to unclog a shower drain is by using a plumbers snake, if all else fails, this method has a high success rate but is mostly not needed.

 How to use a plumber’s snake to remove clogs from the shower drain?

-- Insert the plumber’s snake into the drain and push it down until you reach the clog.
+2. Insert the plumber’s snake into the drain and push the hose down until you reach the clog.

-- Turn the hand crank to extend the snake.
-This will tangle the wire with the blockage and help the snake hook onto it.
+3. Turn the hand crank to extend the snake.
+This will tangle the wire with the blockage and help the snake hook onto the grime to pull the unwanted material out.

-- Pull the plumber’s snake out of the drain.
-The blockage will most likely be pulled out with it.
+5. Pull the plumber’s snake out of the drain.
+The blockage will most likely be pulled out easily.

 Tip:

-- Once you reach the clog, try to push on it a little bit to either get a better grip or to break down and loosen the blockage.
+• Once you reach the clog, try to push on the resistance a little bit to either get a better grip or to break down and loosen the blockage.

 An electrical plumbing snake.